envris/digital-trade-handbook/culture-values/index.md

 Our teams are part of many ecosystems: our department, government, industry and so on.

-We work collaboratively across ecosystems to create the best outcomes for the people who use our services.
+We work together across ecosystems to create the best outcomes for the people who use our services.

 ### Open and transparent